nbeversl/urtext_docs/README.md

 ## Example : Urtext Documentation Exported in Markdown to a File

-The following dynamic definition exports this entire documentation (from its root node "Version: 0.2.0-alpha" ) in Markdown format to a file called documentation.md:
+The following dynamic definition exports this entire documentation (from its root node "Urtext Documentation" ) in Markdown format to a file called documentation.md:

 ## Example : Fragment Exported to HTML